COURSE SYLLABUS

 Upon completion of the course, students are expected to be able to:

-Identify social factors which lead to variation in how individuals and groups use language.
+Identify social factors which lead to variations in how individuals and groups use language.

 Describe how social and political factors affect the development of languages over time, including regional and social dialects, pidgins, and creoles.